Harshit-Git07/BlueLightCard/packages/api/discovery/README.md

 domain.
 This can be found in the AWS OpenSearch Service.
-Once a search has been created you can change this value back to false and grab the domain endpoint value and update the OPENSEARCH_STAGING_DOMAIN_ENDPOINT variable.
+Once a search has been created you can change this value back to false and grab the domain endpoint value and update the OPENSEARCH_DOMAIN_ENDPOINT variable.

 ### Running against Staging/Ephemeral OpenSearch